slycelote/caide/libcaide/README.md

 then will then generate a single submission file from your solution and library - this is referred to as 'inlining' the code.

-If you have troubles with C++ inliner, change the language to `simplecpp` - it will disable the inliner but you'll still be able to use other features, such as 'smart testing'.
-Here is what you need to be aware of when writing library
+Here is what you need to be aware of when writing library code:
-code:

 1. caide comes with a specific set of system headers (a MinGW implementation).
    You have to write standards-complying code to make sure both caide inliner